Autodesk-AutoCAD/AutoLispExt/README.md

 <font color=green>√</font> | <font color=green>√</font> | <font color=red>x</font> |

 ## How to use the AutoCAD AutoLISP Extension
-To debug an AutoLISP source file, press F5 and then choose one of the following debug configurations:
+To debug an AutoLISP source file, open a LSP file and click Debug > Start Debugging (or press F5).
+Then choose one of the following debug configurations:
-- AutoLISP Debug: Launch
-- AutoLISP Debug: Attach
+•	AutoLISP Debug: Launch – Launches a new instance of the AutoCAD application to debug the current LSP file
+•	AutoLISP Debug: Attach – Allows you to attach to a running instance of the AutoCAD application to debug the current LSP file

-If prompted, specify the absolute path to the AutoCAD executable (acad.exe).
+If prompted, specify the absolute path to the AutoCAD executable (acad.exe on Windows or AutoCAD on Mac).

-Note: To avoid specifying this path each time you press F5, configure launch.json to include the absolute path to the AutoCAD executable.
+Note: To avoid specifying this path each time you click Debug > Start Debugging (or press F5), configure launch.json to include the absolute path to the AutoCAD executable.
+For more information, see the [AutoCAD AutoLISP extension](https://www.autodesk.com/autolisp-extension) documentation online.

 ## How to configure the AutoCAD path
 To specify the path to the AutoCAD executable that is used with launch debug, update the “path” attribute of the launchlisp configuration in launch.json.
-For example:
+Note: In the following configurations, substitute <release> based on the AutoCAD application installed on your workstation.

+launch.json file on Windows
 ```
 {
-    "version": "0.1.1",
+    "version": "0.1.4",
     "configurations": [
         {
             "type": "attachlisp",